fruce-ki/utility_scripts/README.md

 1. Aggregate and summarize the listed final logs of STAR.
 2. Infer pre-mRNA coordinates from a GTF genome annotation.
+3. Extract transcript-gene ID pairs from a GTF annotation.

 Library only: